rdegges/rdegges-blog/articles/2012/a-year-in-bakersfield.md

+---
-Title: A Year in Bakersfield
+title: "A Year in Bakersfield"
-Date: 2012-11-26
-Tags: reviews
+date: "2012-11-26"
+tags: ["reviews"]
+slug: "a-year-in-bakersfield"
-Summary: A quick article discussing the past year I spent in Bakersfield, California, and how it went.
+description: "A quick article discussing the past year I spent in Bakersfield, California, and how it went."
+---

 ![Cow Skull Sketch][]